KnowPulse-KnowledgeBase/Get-a-list-of-SNPs-variants-between-2-varieties-within-a-region-of-interest./index.md

 title: "How to get a list of SNPs/variants between two or more varieties within a region of interest"

 # Single Sentence purpose for this lesson.
 short-purpose: "This tutorial is aiming to guide our pulse crop researchers through the procedure of getting a list of SNPs/varieties between two or more varieties within a region of interest.
-In this lesson, you will learn how to search for your interested genotypic data and how to look up the genotype matrix in your selected region."
+In this lesson, you will learn how to search for your interested genotypic data and how to look up the genotype matrix from your selected region."

 # Single-Sentence describing the researchers
 # who will be helped by this tutorial.